alexhsamuel/ora/docs/c++.md

 ### Building dates

 Cron provides various date factory functions.
 The most common convention for specifying a date is the _YMD_ form, a triplet of year number, month number, and day of month.
+(The components are, according to tradition rather than reason, one-indexed.)

 ```c++
 Date date = from_ymd(1973, 12, 3);